Chris Ballew: Other projects

 In 2015, fifteen years after the last official release, Chris Ballew put together We Hear Music, a 33-track double album consisting of previously unreleased Giraffes material.
 The record was shared privately with a few fans through the internet, with a note allowing the recipients to redistribute the music freely.

 Ballew also publishes as a solo artist under his own name.
 His first album, I Am Not Me, came out in July 2021.
 In 2022, he released two albums, Soul Unfolded and Primitive God.

 In June 2022, he performed "Peaches" with "Weird Al" Yankovic.

 Equipment

-During his time with the Presidents, Ballew was endorsed by Epiphone Guitars and Orange amplifiers, utilizing an Epiphone SG-400 guitar (converted into a two-string "basitar"), as well as an AD200B MK 3 200-Watt Bass Head from Orange.
-No distortion pedals are used live; just the natural distortion of the amp is heard.
+During his time with the Presidents, Ballew was endorsed by Epiphone Guitars and Orange amplifiers, utilizing an Epiphone SG-400 guitar (set up as a two-string "basitar"), as well as an AD200B MK 3 200-Watt Bass Head from Orange.
+He does not use any distortion pedals live, just the natural distortion of the amp.
 Regarding his two-string "basitar", Ballew admits: "I'm technically not really a bass player, although, I play as if I'm playing bass lines, a lot of times I strum like (on a) guitar and make chords."